kyleconroy/getpostputdelete/_reports/2014-07-31-blockspring.md

 Blockspring is a single file, you should be storing versions of that file in git, or some kind of scm system.

-When a user makes requests to an API, let them specify a revision of commit hash as a version, like so.
+When a user makes requests to an API, let them specify a revision or commit hash as a version, like so.

     Accept: application/json; version=d709334